santoshkal/genval-poc/README.md

 # TODO

-- Validate user input using `OPA/Rego`
+- Use logrus for logs